Ecole Heroes’ Memorial School

 Students may bring personal property to school for “show and tell” or for a particular project if their teacher specifically requests that they do so.

-Action figures which depict violence and toy weapons are not to come to school.
+Violent action figures and toy weapons are not to come to school.

 The safe return of personal articles home is the responsibility of the student and his/her parent or guardian.

 Most Heroes’ students are given the use of a locker for the school year.
 Depending upon the availability of lockers and student numbers, lockers are sometimes shared between students.

 Lockers must be kept neat and tidy at all times.
 Articles such as outside clothing, schoolbooks and related materials, lunches and running shoes may be kept in lockers.
 Lockers are school property and a child who uses one inappropriately in any way will be charged for the damages and/or have the privilege to use a locker removed.

 Care must also be taken for other items such as books, furniture, etc.

 A replacement cost will be charged for school property intentionally or negligently lost or damaged.